AlfredWilmot/asciiarcade/README.md

 The different parts of this software and how they relate to each other.

 ## Scene
-Represents the game-state to the client and exposes an API that enables the addition of quantifiable entities into the scene.
-Each new entity will be represented inernally via a dictionary (which will initially be stored in non-volatile memory as a json file).
+Represents the game-state to the client and exposes an API that enables CRUD of quantifiable entities in the scene.
 The API will look something like this:
 ```cpp
 Scene scene(background);
 scene.add(ball_1);